Welcome to All Souls!

 The Zoom room for the online service also opens approximately 15 minutes before the service.
 When you log in, you’ll arrive in a waiting room and the host will let you into the main room.

 Every Sunday is different, but there are some basic elements.
 We start with and enjoy live music throughout the service.
 After a call to worship, the congregation sings an opening hymn and is then welcomed to church by one of our worship associates.
 We have a brief greeting period, when you can say hi to your neighbors in the pews.
 After more music, we sometimes hear a Story for All Ages or witness the dedication of children; we always listen to morning announcements and a prayer.
 After a hymn and some silence, the minister or a guest preacher delivers a sermon.
-We then pass the offertory plate, accompanied by more music.
+We then pass the offering plate, accompanied by more music.
 After a final hymn, we receive a benediction before heading to Pierce Hall for coffee or out into the world to start another week.

 Come as you are!
 Some of our congregants wear their Sunday best (and church hats appear on the Sunday of the spring tea), while others show up in jeans and T-shirt.
 Most choose something in between.
 Children should wear comfortable play clothes as activities can sometimes get messy.